Military couple diagnosed with PCOS struggle to have a child

 Jill and Michael Crommelin never thought that starting a family would turn into such a rollercoaster of a ride.
-Jill was diagnosed with Polycystic Ovary Syndrome, PCOS for short, back in 2006 around the time she and Michael got married.
+Jill was diagnosed with polycystic ovary syndrome, PCOS for short, back in 2006 around the time she and Michael got married.
 To be parents and to grow as a family was their goal as a newly married couple.
 Both Jill, a 5th grade teacher at Pine Wood Elementary School in DeRidder, and Michael, a soldier in the Army stationed at Fort Polk, LA, come from close-knit families and they could not wait to add more love to the mix.

 “The thought of seeing my husband standing in the delivery room holding our child for the first time melts me.
 It breaks my heart that I can’t give that to him,” confides Jill.

 For Jill, the reality of life with PCOS has been difficult to bear.
 PCOS interferes with normal ovulation and results in an increase in male hormone levels, which causes many of the symptoms of PCOS including irregular ovulation.
 Most women with PCOS also experience multiple cysts on their ovaries (polycystic ovaries) creating ovaries that may be up to three times larger than normal.
-Because women with PCOS usually experience significant ovulation problems, there is an increased difficulty in achieving pregnancy.
+Because women with this disease usually experience significant ovulation problems, there is an increased difficulty in achieving pregnancy.

 Recent studies have demonstrated that PCOS is due to an underlying metabolic problem known as insulin resistance.
 When the body’s muscles and fat tissues become resistant to insulin action, the pancreas produces increased amounts of insulin.
-In a woman with PCOS, these high insulin levels can set into play a vicious cycle that makes weight loss extremely difficult and drives the ovaries to produce high amounts of male hormones (androgens).
+In a woman, these high insulin levels can set into play a vicious cycle that makes weight loss extremely difficult and drives the ovaries to produce high amounts of male hormones (androgens).
 This unhealthy environment in the ovary causes follicles to literally die before they release mature eggs.

 After learning of her diagnosis and trying unsuccessfully to get pregnant on their own, doctors put the couple through months and months of fertility medications to try to induce ovulation.
 Their efforts were put on hold when Michael, an ammunitions specialist in the Army, was deployed to Iraq.
 When Michael returned home after a year, they again started up with fertility medications and were ecstatic to finally learn that Jill was pregnant.